 We encourage everyone to utilize reliable and up-to-date COVID-19 information from the experts.

-We understand that developments regarding COVID-19 are changing frequently.
+We understand that developments regarding COVID-19 are changing.
 We will continue to actively monitor this ongoing situation and update this page as necessary.